UpperLEFTY/react-to-do/README.md

 ### React - JavaScript framework.

  I wanted display my knowledge of hooks to show that we're able to use state inside functional components to prevent re-calculating it every time the component updates.
 It provides improved code reuse, composition, and better defaults.
  Rather than use complicated multi-line if-else statements, I felt my code could be simplified by using more concise methods by using ternary expressions, I feel like it made the conditional rendering much easier than with a tradtional if-else statements.
 Within this app you should be able to add tasks, delete tasks and remove tasks.
+When clicking the blue button it indicates completion of the task.
+The red button removes the tasks.
+When reloading the page the tasks appear back in place.
+The text input at the bottom of the page enables a task to be written in but it won't have a hard coded value within the state of the application.
 I didn't do much styling in the app with specifics, although I should have.